arielchuri/forglory/crystalcastles/crystalcastles.md

 [armor](armor.md)

 ## Monsters

-Monsters and NPCs in **For Glory** can have a variety of levels of detail.
+Monsters and NPCs in **For Glory** can have of levels of detail.
 A simple foe may be described by only one number.
-This is the number of dice it will roll for nearly any purpose unless the patron chooses otherwise.
+This is the number of dice it will use for nearly any purpose unless the patron chooses otherwise.
 Another monster may have a die listed for most rolls and others listed specifically.

-Bandersnatch (5d)
-Mogrub (3d, Agility 6d)
+Thug (3d) - This describes a common thug that attacks with 3 dice.
+Beastman (5d, smart 1d) - A beastman is strong but dumb.
+Beastman Chief (6d, Health 8d, Armor 2d) - Their chief is strong, smart, sturdy, and armored.
-Brain Dog: 3d, Brains 5d, Brain Scan (smarts, smarts damage)
+Brain Dog: 3d, Smart 5d, Brain Scan (smart, smart damage) - The Brain Dog can attack with *smarts* to remove a player's *smart* pips.

 ## Glossary

 - 1hd: one *health* die.